bloominstituteoftechnology/Sprint-Challenge-Redux-Smurfs/README.md

 }
 ```

-* If a smurf is created correctly, you should see a response that is an array of smurfs with uniqe id's assigned to each smurf.
+* If a smurf is created correctly, you should see a response that is an array of smurfs with unique id's assigned to each smurf.
 * **HINT** if you are going to be working on Stretch Problem, you'll need to use that unique `id`.
 * Example of object created in Smurf DB: